alchemical-lich/alchemical-lich.github.io/_pages/the-gaming-must-go-on.md

 - **The official sandbox setting** — Plenty of ready-to-run adventures, straight out of the box.
 - **Low-Income Barony** (homebrew) — Magic is illegal, paladins and clerics enforce harsh laws, but the streets are ruled by criminal gangs slinging alchemical potions, drugs, and spell components.
 All of you are members of a freelance gang, trying your best to survive the magical drug game.
 Basically, this [song](https://www.youtube.com/watch?v=nKNt3j-4bNg) as a game.

+## The Vile Deeds of Christman Grippertenius
+Wrote an adventure for old-school DnD set in the 16th century Holy Roman Empire.
+Inspired by the legend of [Christman Genipperteinga](https://en.wikipedia.org/wiki/Christman_Genipperteinga).

 ## Fabula Ultima
 Want to play a tabletop RPG inspired by classic Japanese-style console games like Final Fantasy or Chrono Trigger?
 We have an excellent option: Fabula Ultima.
 FU is rules-light, has fast, tactical combat, and fun character options.
 Foundry is available!